Tips to keep your skin naturally glowing, young and acne-free

 Stress and how we look go hand in hand.
-Most of us are all very aware of how connected the mind is to the body and vice versa.
+Some of us are aware of how connected the mind is to the body and vice versa.
 The body is the head of our mind.

 The food we put into our body also can determine our mood.
 It is also well a known fact that skin conditions like acne, rashes, eczema, psoriasis, and stress are related, and studies have found that these skin conditions may be related to certain emotional states.
 But it is not only stress that causes skin problems; anxiety, depression and other psychological conditions too.